Simulation of an unstable multivibrator

-This example will demonstrate the modelling of an unstable multivibrator.
+This example will demonstrate the simulation of an unstable multivibrator.

-An unstable multivibrator is an auto-oscillating circuit that generates continuous rectangular pulses.
-It has no steady states and automatically switches between two transistors, generating a periodic signal.
+An unstable multivibrator is a self—oscillating circuit that generates continuous rectangular pulses.
+It has no stable states and automatically switches between two transistors, creating a periodic signal.

-Multivibrators can be used to generate clock signals in a variety of systems.
+Multivibrators can be used to generate clock signals in various systems.

 Mathematical description